ionutbalutoiu/files-browser-backend/docs/spa-integration.md

 # SPA Integration

-This document shows how to integrate file uploads, deletions, and directory creation into your Svelte SPA.
+This document shows how to integrate file uploads, deletions, directory creation, and renaming into your Svelte SPA.

 ## Basic Upload Function